Christmas in Sweden: The month of December

 The Christmas celebrations in Sweden usually starts with the first Advent in the end of November.
 However Christmas decorations and julmust might go on sale in stores much earlier, often directly after All Saints Day.
 At this time many people start to plan their Christmas and start buying gifts.
 On December 1, the first episode of the Christmas calendar airs on television and radio.
 The 13th of December is Lucia where most of the children and some adults dress up and have processions in preschool, school and companies.
 The third and fourth Advent is important for many families as many preparations are done then.
 Baking and cooking are common activities.

 Many preschools and schools start their Christmas vacation between December 17 to 22.
 Many workplaces start the vacation later, between December 20 and 23.
 The start of the vacation depends on what day of the week Christmas Eve is on.
-The last days before Christmas Eve, between December 20 and 23, the greatest preparations are made like, preparing most of the food, buying and decorating the Christmas tree and wrapping presents.
+The last days before Christmas Eve, between December 20 and 23, the greatest preparations are made, including preparing most of the food, buying and decorating the Christmas tree and wrapping presents.
 During the last days there are usually many people in stores and shopping malls to buy items for the Christmas celebrations.

 After Christmas Eve there are two public holidays: juldagen (Christmas Day) and annandag jul (Boxing Day).
 Most of the families have holiday and are free from work, but some workplaces can start the work again in the days before New Year's Eve.
 After the New Year's Eve the schools usually have at least a week before the spring term starts, but workplaces often start the work again a couple of days after the new year.

 Many Swedes visit the service on Advent Sunday, the Midnight Mass on December 24 or the Christmas Matins in the early hours of Christmas Day (Julotta).